alexfalkowski/go-service/README.md

 The reason for this is that we want to be able to separate how configuration is retrieved.
 This way we can use and [application configuration system](https://github.com/alexfalkowski/konfig).

 This is the [configuration](config/config.go).
 We will outline the config required in each section.
+The following configuration examples will use YAML.

 ## Environment